YSavitskiy/iOStyleLibrary/README.md

 ## Usage

-Add extension for the classes to which you want to apply styles For example:
+Add extension for the classes that you want to apply styles

+For example:

 ```